Jeff Bailey (bishop): Episcopacy

 In April 2025 Bailey was elected diocesan bishop of C4SO, succeeding Todd Hunter.
 He was consecrated on September 27, 2025, at Truro Anglican Church by Bishop Steve Wood.

 Publications

 Bailey is co-editor of An Eerdmans Reader in Contemporary Political Theology (Wm.
 B. Eerdmans, 2011), with William T. Cavanaugh and Craig Hovey.
 He also co-edited a 2007 special issue of the Cambridge Review of International Affairs on religion and international relations.
 His shorter writings include an article in The Christian Century (2006) and a book review in Studies in Christian Ethics (2007).

-A proposed book with Bloomsbury T&T Clark, Interfaith Relations: A Guide for the Perplexed, was announced but has not been published as of September 2025.

 Personal life

-Bailey is married to Alicia Bailey, a licensed clinical social worker.
+Bailey is married to Alicia Bailey, a psychotherapist in private practice.
 They have three children.